Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

   - $$\tau_{h}(V)\frac{dh}{dt} = -[h-h_{0}(V)]$$
 - The four equations describe how the activation of potassium channels, activation of sodium channels, inactivation of sodium channels, and the fact that neurons store electric charges, are related.
 ![Figure 2.10](figure2-10.png)
-- Absolute refractory period: delay before another AP can be generated due to sodium channel inactivation.
+- *Absolute refractory period*: delay before another AP can be generated due to sodium channel inactivation.
 - The absolute refractory period limits the firing rates of neurons to a maximum of about 1000 Hz or 1 spike per millisecond.
-- Relative refractory period: delay before another AP can be generated due to hyperpolarizing AP.
+- *Relative refractory period*: delay before another AP can be generated due to hyperpolarizing AP.
 - The relative refractory period further limits the firing rate on top of the absolute refractory period.
 - APs travel in axons at around 10 m/s and this form of signal transportation within an active membrane is loss-free meaning the signal won’t deteriorate with distance.
 - This is important because some axons can be very long (1 m) so it’s important to retain the complete signal.
 - Compared to simple current transportation within a conductor, APs are slower and consume more energy.
 - Evolution responded to this problem by covering axons with a myelin sheath to increase AP speed by reducing ion leakage.
 - However, the tradeoff is a lossy signal within axons.
-- Ranvier nodes: gaps in the myelin sheath that allow the AP to regenerate through the active membrane mechanism.
+- *Ranvier nodes*: gaps in the myelin sheath that allow the AP to regenerate through the active membrane mechanism.
 - Evolution combined the advantages of faster and cheaper with regenerative amplifiers.
 - We can simplify the H&H equations to the Wilson model or we can be more realistic by using the complete Wilson model.
 - Classes of spike characteristics